meengit/SublimeLinter-contrib-codeclimate/README.md

 *Hint: Make sure the working directory is in the path of the file you want to lint!*

 ## Contributing

 If you would like to contribute enhancements or fixes, please do the following:

 1. Fork the plugin repository.
-2. Hack on a separate topic branch created from the latest `master`.
+2. Do your changes on a separate topic branch created from the latest `main`.
 3. Commit and push the topic branch.
 4. Make a pull request.
-5. Be patient.

 Please note that modifications should follow these coding guidelines: